-- Select another process [delay] symbol from the toolbar. - 2 Place the orange image on the line above the Stop symbol.
+- 1 Select another process [delay] symbol from the toolbar. - 2 Place the orange image on the line above the Stop symbol.
 The chart will automatically re-draw itself. - 3 Use the prompt box to produce: Delay 2, OK

-To make the light flash forever (recursive):
+To make the 'All Stop' flash forever (recursive):

-- Select Edit tool, click on the Stop symbol and erase it with tool. - Now draw a line from the second Delay to the process symbol at the top [turning output 1 on].
+- Select Edit tool, click on the Stop symbol and erase it with tool. - 2 Now draw a line from the second Delay to the process symbol at the top which turns output 1 on.

-Save the new program -.
+Run and Save this new program -.